 Marvel’s Secret Wars action figures hit the market first in 1984, and then a second series followed in 1985.
 The action figure line was well received by kids and fans of the comics, and one of the reasons why were the lenticular images on the shields that came with the toys.
 You can see this feature being demonstrated on the page above.

 I was a little young for the comic story itself, but I remember having some of the figures, specifically Iron Man, Magneto, and Dr. Doom.
 I may or may not have owned Wolverine.
 I want to say yes, but this could be a case of me wanting it so badly, and playing with it at a friend’s house making me remember something that isn’t true.

 We’ve got another Saturday morning cartoon lineup, this time featuring the shows of NBC.
 Looking at this lineup, I can tell you right now that my young self was glued to NBC on Saturday mornings at this time.

-I loved The Snorks, The Smurfs are easily in my top 5 favorite cartoons of all time, Alvin and the Chipmunks were a solid performer throughout it’s run, Mister T is an underrated classic, and Spider-Man is another on my short list of favorites.
+I loved The Snorks, The Smurfs is easily in my top 5 favorite cartoons of all time, Alvin and the Chipmunks were a solid performer throughout it’s run, Mister T is an underrated classic, and Spider-Man is another on my shortlist of favorites.
 The shows on CBS that we saw earlier had stiff competition from this lineup.